mothur/mothur.github.io/_wiki/get.otus.md

     mothur > get.otus(accnos=final.an.0.03.subsample.0.03.pick.0.03.otulabels, constaxonomy=final.an.0.03cons.taxonomy)

-The final.an.0.03cons.taxonomy contains 684 otus, but the get.otulabels
+The final.an.0.03cons.taxonomy contains 684 otus, but the get.otus
 command selected the 598 otus from the accnos file.

 ### otucorr